 Salaries and packages vary, but it’s common for brokers to pay agents a percentage of their profit on a given load.
 For example, say a shipper reaches out to a freight brokerage business and offers them $2,000 to transport cargo from Chicago to New York.
 Then you, as an agent contracted to the company, find a carrier on a load board who’ll take the job for $1,550.
 The total profit is $450.
 If the broker offers you a 30% commission, you earn $150.
 Now imagine doing that twice a day, every day, and you’ll see how lucrative this role can be!

 Use a load board to find freight carriers.

 You can use a board like Truckstop to post loads and manage your jobs.
 And, because Truckstop updates in real-time, you can see available trucks and drivers the moment they post online and dispatch them quickly.
+You can also find freight carriers through this platform.
 Shippers and carriers also use Truckstop to vet and identify quality agents.
 As you work with more satisfied customers on both sides of the industry to shift loads, your list of contacts and reputation can grow, allowing you to work faster and earn more.

 Find out how our platform gives you the visibility you need to get more done.

 You did it!